mtoslalibu/mtoslalibu.github.io/_pages/about.md

   - /about.html
 ---

-Hi, welcome to my website.
-I am a computer engineering PhD student at Boston University.
-I am currently working on performance problems in cloud computing.
-My research involves monitoring, performance analytics, online experimentation, and distributed tracing.
+Hi, welcome to my website!
+I'm a research scientist at IBM Research, where I focus on utilizing AI to enhance cloud and software performance, security, and risk analysis.
+Before joining IBM, I completed my PhD in computer engineering at Boston University.
+Feel free to explore my research and projects, and don't hesitate to reach out if you have any questions or collaborations in mind.

 Publications
 ======
++ **M. Toslali**, S. Qasim, S. Parthasarathy, F. Oliveira, H. Huang, G. Stringhini, Z. Liu, A. Coskun, “[An Online Probabilistic Distributed Tracing System](https://arxiv.org/pdf/2405.15645)”.
+Under evaluation.
 + **M. Toslali**, S. Parthasarathy, F. Oliveira, H. Huang, A. Coskun, “[Iter8: Online Experimentation in the Cloud](https://dl.acm.org/doi/abs/10.1145/3472883.3486984)”.
 In Proceedings of the 12th ACM Symposium on Cloud Computing (SoCC ’21)
 + **M. Toslali**, E. Ates, A. Ellis, Z. Zhang, D. Huye, L. Liu, S. Puterman, A.K.
 Coskun, R.R.
 Sambasivan,